 INVISTA’s TERATE® polyols are aromatic polyester polyols used in polyisocyanurate and polyurethane foams, as well as a variety of CASE (Cast, Adhesive, Sealant and Elastomer) applications.
 TERATE® polyols are used in rigid polyurethane foam systems for appliance, bunstock, roof and wall boardstock, spray foams and insulated composite sandwich panel applications; in addition to polyurethane coatings for polymer binders and resin systems.

-As a cost effective alternative to conventional polyether and polyester polyols, TERRIN™ polyols can be used in lieu of or in combination with polyether or polyester polyols to formulate a variety of polyurethane products.
-The resulting polyurethanes can be designed to be soft and flexible—or hard and stiff.
+INVISTA's TERRIN™ polyols can be used in lieu of or in combination with conventional polyether or polyester polyols to formulate a variety of polyurethane products designed to be soft and flexible—or hard and stiff.
 Versatile, aliphatic TERRIN™ polyols can be used in applications ranging from viscoelastic foam to spray coatings and adhesives to elastomeric resins.

 TERATHANE® polyether glycol